ahmedthinkdifferent/yassir-task/README.md

 ## Base App Architecture
 * I mixed project packing between packaging by feature & by layer to get the benefits of both of them , [Read More]https://medium.com/sahibinden-technology/package-by-layer-vs-package-by-feature-7e89cde2ae3a#:~:text=%E2%80%94%20Package%20by%20Feature%20is%20like,package%20will%20increase%20without%20bound.
-* used restful api versioning based on url [Read More] https://josipmisko.com/posts/rest-api-versioning
+* I used restful api versioning based on url [Read More] https://josipmisko.com/posts/rest-api-versioning
 * I used knex orm for simplicity, but most of the time i use Sequelize & TypeORM
 * I used a nest js cron job just for simplicity and run it every 5 mins to overcome 429 too many requests from third party
 * using nest js cron job is not a valid solution for production apps because we have many instances who are running at same time and to fix that issue we can use [Agenda] https://github.com/agenda/agenda